 Our legal copywriting team got to work writing more than 40 new pages of content and rewriting existing content to optimize it for SEO.
 We then integrated this copy into a new site structure and navigation while maintaining a focus on a positive user experience.

-In just under two years, FVF Law’s monthly organic traffic has increased 993% percent, with first-page rankings for more than 370 high-value search terms and 108 in the top three, and with an increase of six times the number of leads.
+In just under two years, FVF Law’s monthly organic traffic has increased 993% percent, with first-page rankings for more than 370 high-value search terms and 108 in the top three.
+They also increased their number of leads six-fold.

 Google’s significance in your SEO practices cannot be overstated.
 More than 200 factors go into Google's algorithm.
 Google says they actually have a “whole series of algorithms to help them sort through the billions of webpages to find the most relevant, useful results in a fraction of a second.”
 So, it’s no wonder that it can feel like an unwinnable race to the top of the rankings, especially when Google’s algorithm is constantly changing.